sareh88/the-beatles-stack/README.md

 This is a pretty simple starter template,

-- new remix project with tailwind.
+- simple remix project with tailwind.
+- ideal for some use cases where you want to server rendering your client,but also still keep you backend and APIs are the same.

 ## Deployment